peterarose/ufss/README.md

 Visualizing Feynman diagrams requires a TeX distribution

-(If you would like to try ufss out without cloning this repository or installing, see below for links to Google Colaboratory notebooks)
+If you would like to try ufss out without cloning this repository or installing, you can open the example notebooks in google colab.
+The README file in the examples directory includes a link showing how to open one of examples in google colab.

 ## Overview